sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel.md

 - If you added a `test --action_env=VAR`, running `bazel build [...]` will have a different `--action_env` and because the analysis cache is the same for `build` and `test` that will automatically bust the cache.
   - Use `build --test_env=VAR` instead, so that env is used only in tests, and doesn't affect builds, while avoiding to bust the cache.

+#### My JetBrains IDE becomes unresponsive after Bazel builds

+By default, JetBrains IDEs such as GoLand will try and index the files in your project workspace.
+If you run Bazel locally, the resulting artifacts will be indexed, which will likely hog the full heap size that the IDE is allocated.
+There is no reason to index these files, so you can just exclude them from indexing by right-clicking artifact directories, then choosing **Mark directory as** &rarr; **Excluded** from the context menu.
+A restart is required to stop the indexing process.

 ### Go

 #### It complains about some missing symbols, but I'm sure they are there since I can see my files